tonirex/WARA/README.md

 Once directory has been changed run:

-.\wara-arg-runner.ps1 -TenantID <replace with tenant ID> -Subscription IDs <replace with subscription IDs>
+.\wara-arg-runner.ps1 -TenantID <replace with tenant ID> -SubscriptionIds <replace with subscription IDs>

+you can add multiple subscriptions separated by a comma ,